 As the CEO of Eagle Soars Consulting and Motorhead Advantage, Anne Lazo works closely with business owners and their teams to create employee and customer experiences that generate greater loyalty and brand recognition.
 She is sought-after by industry publications, and is often called upon to share her knowledge of marketing and business development in workshops and panel discussions.
 Anne is a big believer in giving back to her local community and loves serving people.
 When it comes to her involvement with The Joseph Initiative, she is passionate about creating an organization that values and serves others in a positive and encouraging manner.
 To help accomplish this goal, Anne is heavily involved in helping The Joseph Initiative with marketing efforts.
-Over the years, she has volunteered her time and talents to other community-based non-profit organizations including a crisis pregnancy center in New Jersey and Girls on the Run of Western North Carolina.
-On a personal note, Anne loves the outdoors and is an avid runner.
-She is a half and full marathoner and enjoys training for those races in the beautiful mountains of Western North Carolina.
+Over the years, she has volunteered her time and talents to other community-based non-profit organizations including a crisis pregnancy center in New Jersey, an international adoption agency, and Girls on the Run of Western North Carolina.
+On a personal note, Anne loves the outdoors, is an avid runner, and is currently training for her first ultramarathon in the beautiful mountains of Western North Carolina.

 |Secretary – Amy Rottmann

 Doctorate in Educational Leadership: Curriculum, Instruction, & Supervision all from University of North Carolina Wilmington.
 She has contributed to the education profession through various roles: high school English teacher, Director of the UNCW NC Teaching Fellows Program, English adjunct instructor, Director of Student Engagement and Recruitment, and teacher education instructor.